Build an AI skills matrix that values adaptation over expertise

 Why tool-focused matrices break immediately

-I watched a company spend three months building a comprehensive AI skills matrix.
+I watched a company spend three months building a complete AI skills matrix.
 Every role mapped against 15 different AI tools.
 Proficiency levels defined.
 Career paths outlined.

 Two months later, half the tools had new interfaces.
 Three were deprecated.
 Five new capabilities launched that made previous “advanced” skills obsolete.